21+ Easy Keto Lunches for Work (Keto Diet Lunch Ideas and Prep Tips)

 I love this bread.
 It is tasty and looks like regular white bread.
-The best thing though is the smell of fresh home baked bread.
+The best thing, though, is the smell of fresh home-baked bread.

-To have this ready for sandwiches during the week, you probably have to bake it over the weekend, but it really is worth it.
+To have this ready for sandwiches during the week, you may want to bake it over the weekend, but it is worth it.

 I know I should have tested whether it was cooked through with a toothpick, but I wasn't thinking.